MicrosoftDocs/powerapps-docs/articles/connections/connection-twitter.md

 You can display this information in a text box on your app.
 For example, you can add an input text box, ask the user to enter in some Tweet text, and then add a button that "posts" the tweet.
 You can use similar methods to get a tweet or search for a tweet, and then display the text in a text box or gallery control in your app.

 This topic shows the available functions.
-For a deep-dive on the Twitter connection, go to [Show data from Twitter](../show-twitter-data.md).
+For examples on using these functions in an app, go to [Show data from Twitter](../show-twitter-data.md).

 &nbsp;